-This page provides a birds-eye view of performance analysis using Perfetto.
-The aim is for to orient even people who have no idea what "tracing" is.
-You should walk away from this page with a good understanding of the available capabilities in Perfetto and how they can be used to improve performance of a system.
+This page provides a birds-eye view of performance analysis.
+The aim is to orient people who have no idea what "tracing" is.

 Performance analysis is concerned with making software run better.
 The definition of better varies widely and depends on the situation.
 Examples include: